Growing Oil Palms (Palm Oil) Guide:

 Varieties / Types (Cultivars) of Oil Palms:-

 assured irrigation by adopting recommended practices.
 Oil palm crop comes up very at mean annual temperature of 20 to 27°C with bright sunlight for at least 5 to 6 hours a day.
-It is also important to have humidity more than 80% for best yield.
+It is also important to have a humidity of more than 80% for the best yield.

-Soil Requirement for Growing Oil Palms:- Oil palm crop can be grown in wide range of soils.
-However, this crop thrives best in moist well-drained, deep, permeable and loamy alluvial soils rich in good humus (organic matter).
+Soil Requirement for Growing Oil Palms:- Oil palm crops can be grown in a wide range of soils.
+However, this crop thrives best in moist well-drained, deep, permeable, and loamy alluvial soils rich in good humus (organic matter).
 This crop requires at least a meter depth of soil for easy root penetration in the soil.
-When growing commercially, soil test should be carried out to find out the fertility of soil.
-However, you should avoid waterlogged, highly alkaline, highly saline, and coastal sandy soils.
+When growing commercially, a soil test should be carried out to find out the fertility of the soil.
+However, you should avoid waterlogged, highly alkaline, highly saline and coastal sandy soils.

-Land Preparation, Season, Planting and Spacing for Growing Oil Palms:- The best season for planting oil palm is monsoon.
-Prepare the land to bring it to fine tilth stage by giving couple of deep ploughing.
-Field should be prepared at least 3 to 4 months before transplanting the seedlings.
-You should also make sure filed is good enough to drain the excess water in case of water logging by construction the drainage channels.
+Land Preparation, Season, Planting, and Spacing for Growing Oil Palms:- The best season for planting oil palm is the monsoon.
+Prepare the land to bring it to the fine tilth stage by giving a couple of deep ploughing.
+Fields should be prepared at least 3 to 4 months before transplanting the seedlings.
+You should also make sure the field is good enough to drain the excess water in case of waterlogging by constructing the drainage channels.

-In the triangular method of planting with 9 meter x 9 meter x 9 meter spacing demands 143 oil palms /ha.
+The triangular method of planting with 9-meter x 9-meter x 9-meter spacing demands 143 oil palms /ha.
 For effective utilization of solar light, the planting rows should be oriented in the North-South direction.
-Equilateral triangular method of planting with 9 meter spacing between oil palms plants will allow each oil palm plant to occupy the centre of a hexagon.
+The equilateral triangular method of planting with 9 meter spacing between oil palm plants will allow each oil palm plant to occupy the center of a hexagon.
 This allows better use of the area.

-Irrigation for Growing Oil Palms:- As the oil palm is a fast growing crop, it requires good amount of irrigation.
-If there is no assured irrigation, do not take up this on commercial scale.
-Usually, for the trees above 3 years (which starts yielding) require 175 to 200 litres per tree per day.
-In case of older plantation, each oil palm demands about 300 litres/day.
-The method of irrigation can be basin or drip or micro jet.
-In case of basin irrigation, channels have to be formed by connecting each palm tree.
-For light soils, frequent irrigation with less water is required where in heavy soils, irrigation intervals can be longer due to water holding capacity.
-The interval of watering in basin method is about 4 to 5 days.
+Irrigation for Growing Oil Palms:- As the oil palm is a fast-growing crop, it requires a good amount of irrigation.
+If there is no assured irrigation, do not take up this on a commercial scale.
+Usually, the trees above 3 years (which start yielding) require 175 to 200 liters per tree per day.
+In the case of the older plantation, each oil palm demands about 300 liters/day.
+The method of irrigation can be basin or drip or microjet.
+In the case of basin irrigation, channels have to be formed by connecting each palm tree.
+For light soils, frequent irrigation with less water is required wherein in heavy soils, irrigation intervals can be longer due to water holding capacity.
+The interval of watering in the basin method is about 4 to 5 days.

 If drip irrigation is adopted, 4 drippers should be placed for each oil palm.
-If each dripper discharges 8 litres of water/hour, to cover 160 litres/day/tree, a 5 hour irrigation is more than sufficient.
-Drippers/jets should be periodically checked for proper discharge of water.
-Mulch the tree basins to prevent from moisture loss and control weeds at plant basin.
+If each dripper discharges 8 liters of water/hour, to cover 160 liters/day/tree, 5-hour irrigation is more than sufficient.
+Drippers/jets should be periodically checked for the proper discharge of water.
+Mulch the tree basins to prevent moisture loss and control weeds at the plant basin.

-Gap Filling in Growing Oil Palms:- Field inspection be carried out 1 to 2 months after planting to find any pants death.
-Replanting of these should be done during the onset of next monsoon.
-These oil palms plants should be given special care to catch up with the rest of the plantations.
+Gap Filling in Growing Oil Palms:- Field inspection is carried out 1 to 2 months after planting to find any pants death.
+Replanting of these should be done during the onset of the next monsoon.
+These oil palm plants should be given special care to catch up with the rest of the plantations.

-Pollination in Growing Oil Palms:- To ensure the fertilization of all females flowers in the bunch, collect pollen from male inflorescence and dry in Sun light for about 5 to 6 hours and store in a moisture free containers.
+Pollination in Growing Oil Palms:- To ensure the fertilization of all females flowers in the bunch, collect pollen from male inflorescence and dry in Sunlight for about 5 to 6 hours and store in moisture-free containers.
 This remains viable for over 1 month.
-You can mix this pollen with chalk powder in the ratio of 1:4 and use for pollination.
+You can mix this pollen with chalk powder in the ratio of 1:4 and use it for pollination.

-Flowering in Growing Oil Palms:- Usually, oil palm crop will start flowering within 15 to 18 months after planting.
+Flowering in Growing Oil Palms:- Usually, oil palm crops will start flowering within 15 to 18 months after planting.
 Each palm produces both male and female flowers separately on the same palm.